garuda-linux/infrastructure-nix/docs/src/users/current_users.md

 # Users

-These are the people which are currently allowed to use our servers.
+These are the people who are currently allowed to use our servers.

 ## Admins

 Admins have root access to all servers and may therefore change everything.
-They are responsible for the wellbeing of the infrastructure and its development.
+They are responsible for the well-being of the infrastructure and its development.

 ```nix
 {{#include ../../../nixos/modules/users.nix:admins}}